Most Businesses have suffered the consequences of Amazon’s Changes to it’s Keyword Search Terms. Don’t be one of them.

 First, what are Amazon’s Keywords?

-There’s actually three different parts to the Amazon selling equation here.
+There’s actually three different parts to the Amazon secret sauce here.

 - Keywords in your listing page (the product page that buyers/customers see on Amazon)

 - The Search Terms field(s) in your product setup

 Amazon merchants that don’t pay attention to these key parts of the Amazon marketplace are finding themselves left behind, and the sad thing is that it’s left many wondering what’s happened to Amazon?

 Amazon likes to change things up, always in an effort to make the buying experience better for its customers, and those that stay on top of the changes benefit from Amazon’s search updates.

 How well are your Products Ranking in Amazon Search?